 The Dutch Safety Board is investigating the accident to flight MH17 which occurred at Thursday 17th of July 2014 in the region of Donetsk (Ukraine).
 The Dutch Safety Board will be doing all it can to provide a clear view of the cause of the accident.

 The investigation is operated in accordance with the standards and recommanded practices in ICAO Annex 13.
 The state of of occurance (Ukraine) has delegated the investigation to the Dutch Safety Board.
-The Dutch Safety Board is leading the investigation and coordinating the international team of investigators.
+To this end agreements were set out in a Memorandum of Understanding between Ukraine and The Netherlands, and in an agreement between the Ukrainian National Bureau of Incidents and Accidents Investigation of Civil Aircraft (NBAAII) and the Dutch Safety Board.
+The Dutch Safety Board is leading the investigation and co-ordinating the international team of investigators.